Yuvix25/ReHUD/README.md

 ## Usage
 Once you've installed the app, you will find a desktop shortcut to it, or you can manually find it by searching for "ReHUD" in the windows search menu.
 Run it with either of the above options, and you're good to go.
 The overlay is now running and will show up whenever you enter a session in RaceRoom.

-Since the app has no close button, you need to right click on its icon in the taskbar, and choose "Close window" in order to close it.
+To change the position and scale of hud elements, first click on the "Edit" button near "HUD Layout" in the settings window.
+Now you will be able to move elements by dragging them with your mouse, and scale them by scrolling over them.
+Once you're done with your changes, choose "Save" to apply them or "Cancel" to undo them.

 ## Screenshots
 <img src="https://user-images.githubusercontent.com/58216719/232799762-dbd964cc-e461-4545-9b21-749b71d136d4.png" height="500">